 In addition to the 2352 bytes of audio data, the Red Book specifies the addition of 2 layers of error detection and error correction code (EDC/ECC).
 The compact disc utilises the Cross Interleave Reed-Solomon Code (CIRC) in its first two layers of error protection.
 If a disc gets scratched or dirty and a laser cannot read the data, the CD player uses the CIRC to recreate the music.

-Each sector is also assigned 98 control bytes, which control the timing information that the CD player uses to display the length of each song.
+control the timing information that the CD player uses to display the length

 The Yellow Book standard was introduced by Philips and Sony in 1984 which defined the Compact Disc Read Only Memory (CD-ROM) layout.